Louisa May Merrifield: Trial

-Following the police investigation the Merrifields were arrested and were jointly charged with murder before being committed to the Manchester Assizes for trial.
-The couple were tried before Mr. Justice Glynn-Jones between 20 and 31 July 1953 with Attorney General Sir Lionel Heald QC leading for the prosecution and Mr. Jack Messoud Eric Di Victor Nahum QC (1906–59) for the defence.
-Louisa Merrifield did not give a good impression with her photograph being on the front page of newspapers as she arrived at court every day in a taxi smiling and waving to the photographers and crowds outside the court.
-During the trial the largely deaf Alfred Merrifield appeared to be confused by the proceedings while his wife, who was confident she would be acquitted, seemed to be revelling in the attention.
-Three doctors testified against Louisa Merrifield as did several of her friends who recalled her boasts of an inheritance.
-To one of her many previous employers Merrifield had written "I got a nice job nursing an old lady and she left me a lovely littl [sic] Bundlow [sic] and thank God for it, so you see love all come right in the end."
-Unfortunately for Merrifield's case the letter was dated two weeks before Ricketts had actually died.
-Merrifield's friend Mrs Jessie Brewer testified that three days before Ricketts died Merrifield had told her "We are landed.
+Following the police investigation, the Merrifields were arrested and were jointly charged with murder before being committed to the Manchester Assizes for trial.
+The couple were tried before Mr Justice Glynn-Jones between 20 and 31 July 1953 with Attorney General Sir Lionel Heald QC leading for the prosecution and Jack Messoud Eric Di Victor Nahum QC (1906–59) for the defence.
+Louisa Merrifield had her photograph on the front page of newspapers as she arrived at court every day in a taxi smiling and waving to the photographers and crowds outside the court.
+During the trial, the largely deaf Alfred Merrifield appeared to be confused by the proceedings while his wife, who was confident that she would be acquitted, seemed to be revelling in the attention.
+Three doctors testified against Louisa Merrifield, as did several of her friends, who recalled her boasts of an inheritance.
+To one of her many previous employers, Merrifield had written "I got a nice job nursing an old lady and she left me a lovely littl [sic] Bundlow [sic] and thank God for it, so you see love all come right in the end."
+Unfortunately for Merrifield's case, the letter was dated two weeks before Ricketts had actually died.
+Merrifield's friend Jessie Brewer testified that three days before Ricketts died, Merrifield had told her: "We are landed.
 We went to live with an old lady and she died and she's left me a bungalow worth £4,000 ...
 It was all left to me, until that old bugger got talking to her and then it was left to us jointly ...
 I made everything all right.
 It cost me £2.
 2. 0d to get a Doctor to prove she was in her right mind."
-Under cross examination Brewer was adamant that these conversations had placed the death of Ricketts in the past tense.
+Under cross-examination, Brewer was adamant that these conversations had placed the death of Ricketts in the past tense.

-Elizabeth Barraclough who "was a complete stranger" to Louisa testified that while waiting in a bus queue Louisa had told her that "she was very worried because she was looking after an old lady who was very ill" and after returning the previous day had found "her husband in bed with the old lady, and was messing about with her and this had got her vexed".
-She is quoted as having said "If this goes on again, I'll poison the old bugger and him as well...
+Elizabeth Barraclough, who "was a complete stranger" to Louisa, testified that, while waiting in a bus queue, Louisa had told her that "she was very worried because she was looking after an old lady who was very ill" and after returning the previous day had found "her husband in bed with the old lady, and was messing about with her and this had got her vexed".
+She is quoted as having said "if this goes on again, I'll poison the old bugger and him as well...
 She's leaving me the bungalow between me and my husband, but he's so greedy he wants it all on his own."